-Interestingly, many states do not mandate tattoo artists to provide aftercare instructions.
-In states where aftercare instructions are required, it is often left to the artist’s discretion to determine what information to provide.
-We hope to address most of your concerns and impart our decades of wisdom and experience caring for your tattoo.
+Many states do not legally require tattoo artists to provide aftercare instructions.
+In states requiring aftercare instructions, it’s usually left to the artist to determine what information to provide.

 Why tattoo aftercare is important